The Surprising Truth of How Warts Spread

 What about the factor of genetics?
 Couldn’t a higher likelihood of contracting a wart from a family member point to a higher genetic susceptibility to warts?
 The researchers had the same concern, but eventually dismissed it because of how drastically school influenced the numbers – all signs point to prolonged exposure being the biggest culprit.

 Will this change how warts are dealt with and prevented in the public eye?
 What are warts doing under the surface?
-Most public guidelines tell you to wear flip-flops in the shower and cover your warts with a bandage at public pools, but it seems that the best way to prevent warts is to cover them up at home.
+Most public guidelines on how to avoid warts tell you to wear flip-flops in the shower and cover your warts with a bandage at public pools, but it seems that the best way to prevent warts is to cover them up at home.
 No matter where you are or what you’re doing, keep your warts covered and they won’t spread as easily – simple as that.
 It’s especially important to cover these growths at home and school – these are the two places that warts spread most.
 Follow these tips and spread the word!

 - Forces of Nature